background preloader

 CSS3 Solutions for Internet Explorer - Smashing Magazine

 Advertisement Experienced developers understand that CSS3 can be added to new projects with progressive enhancement in mind.
 This ensures that content is accessible while non-supportive browsers fall back to a less-enhanced experience for the user.
 But developers could face a situation where a client insists that the enhancements work cross-browser, demanding support even for IE6.
+In that case, I’ve collected together a number of options that developers can consider for those circumstances where support for a CSS3 feature is required for all versions of Internet Explorer (IE6, IE7, & IE8 — all of which are still currently in significant use).
 Opacity / Transparency I think all developers are baffled at why Internet Explorer still fails to support this very popular (albeit troublesome) property.
 The Syntax You really only need the second line, which works in all versions of Internet Explorer.
-The opacity value at the end of each IE line works basically the same way that the opacity property does, taking a number from 0 to 100 (the opacity property takes a two-digit number from 0 to 1, so “44″ for IE would be “0.44″ for the others).
 The Demonstration This is the same element without the opacity settings.
-The Drawbacks Rounded Corners (border-radius)
+The Drawbacks Box Shadow

 Related: